-The credit rating of issuers and counterparties in transactions involving financial instruments is disclosed in Note 6 - Cash and cash equivalents, Note 7 - Other financial assets and Note 21 - Provisions for employee benefits.
+The credit rating of issuers and counterparties in transactions involving financial instruments is disclosed in Note 6 - Cash and cash equivalents, Note 9 - Other financial assets and Note 20 - Provisions for employees' benefits.

-30.4 Interest rate risk
+28.3 Interest rate risk

-Interest rate risk arises from Ecopetrol's exposure to changes in interest rates because the Ecopetrol Business Group has investments in fixed and floating-rate instruments and has issued floating rate debt linked to LIBOR, DTF and IPC interest rates.
-Thus, interest rate volatility may affect the fair value and cash flows of the Group's investments and the financial expense of floating rate loans and financing.
+Interest rate risk arises from Ecopetrol's exposure to changes in interest rates because the Ecopetrol Business Group has investments in fixed and floating-rate instruments and has issued floating rate debt linked to LIBOR, DTF and CPI interest rates.
+Thus, interest rate volatility may affect the fair value and cash flows of the Ecopetrol Business Group's investments and the financial expense of floating rate loans and financing.

-As of December 31, 2017, 19% (2016, 31%) of the Group's indebtedness is linked to floating interest rates.
+As of December 31, 2018, 17% (2017, 19% and 2016, 31%) of the Ecopetrol Business Group's indebtedness is linked to floating interest rates.
 As a result, if market interest rates rise, financing expenses will increase, which could have an adverse effect on the results of operations.